better-internet/radworks-docs/README.md

 [docs.radicle.xyz](https://docs.radicle.xyz/docs/what-is-radicle.html) was created with [Docusaurus](https://docusaurus.io/).
 Full Docusaurus documentation can be found on their [website](https://docusaurus.io/).

 If you've run into a problem or have a suggestion, browse the open [issues](https://github.com/radicle-dev/radicle-docs/issues) before opening a new one.
-When opening an issue, please follow our [label system](https://github.com/radicle-dev/radicle-docs/labels).
+We use the following [label system](https://github.com/radicle-dev/radicle-docs/labels) to organize our issues.

 * ![](https://img.shields.io/badge/-fixup-critical) for typos, broken links, and other quick fixes